Lie detection: Non-verbal behavior

 People often evaluate lies based on non-verbal behavior, but are quick to place too much merit in misleading indicators, such as: avoidance of eye contact, increased pauses between statements, and excessive movements originating from the hands or feet.

 Devices such as the Silent Talker Lie Detector monitor large numbers of microexpressions over time slots and encodes them into large vectors which are classified as showing truthful or deceptive behavior by artificial intelligence or statistical classifiers.

-Dr. Alan Hirsch, from the department of Neurology and Psychiatry at the Rush Presbyterian-St. Luke's Medical Center in Chicago, explained the "Pinocchio Syndrome" or "Pinocchio effect" as: blood rushes to the nose when people lie.
+Dr. Alan Hirsch, from the department of Neurology and Psychiatry at the Rush Presbyterian-St. Luke's Medical Center in Chicago, explained the "Pinocchio syndrome" or "Pinocchio effect" as: blood rushes to the nose when people lie.
 This extra blood may make the nose itchy.
 As a result, people who stretch the truth tend to either scratch their nose or touch it more often.

 Eye-tracking

 John Kircher, Doug Hacker, Anne Cook, Dan Woltz and David Raskin have developed eye-tracking technology at the University of Utah that they consider a polygraph alternative.
 This is not an emotional reaction like the polygraph and other methods but rather a cognitive reaction.
 This technology measures pupil dilation, response time, reading and rereading time, and errors.
 Data is recorded while subjects answer true or false questions on a computer.

 They have found that more effort is required by lying than giving the truth and thus their aim is to find indications of hard work.
 Individuals not telling the truth might, for instance, have dilated pupils while also taking longer to answer the question.

-Eye-tracking offers several benefits over the polygraph: lower cost, 1/5th of the time to conduct, subjects do not need to be "hooked up" to anything, and it does not require qualified polygraph examiners to give the test.
+Eye-tracking claims to offer several benefits over the polygraph: lower cost, 1/5th of the time to conduct, subjects do not need to be "hooked up" to anything, and it does not require qualified polygraph examiners to give the test.
+The technology has not been subject to peer review.

 Brain observations

 Cognitive chronometry, or the measurement of the time taken to perform mental operations, can be used to distinguish lying from truth-telling.
 One recent instrument using cognitive chronometry for this purpose is the timed antagonistic response alethiometer, or TARA.

 Brain-reading uses fMRI and the multiple voxels activated in the brain evoked by a stimulus to determine what the brain has detected, and so whether it is familiar.

-Functional near-infrared spectroscopy (fNRI) also detects oxygen and activity in the brain like the fMRI, but instead it looks at blood oxygen levels.
+Functional near-infrared spectroscopy (fNIRS) also detects oxygen and activity in the brain like the fMRI, but instead it looks at blood oxygen levels.
 It is advantageous to the fMRI because it is portable, however its image resolution is of lower quality than the fMRI.

 As there are different styles of lying, a spontaneous or artificial deception is constructed based on a mixture of information already stored in semantic and episodic memory.
 It is isolated and easier to generate because it lacks cross-checking into the larger picture.
 This style contrasts memorized lies that aren't as rich in detail but are retrieved from memory.
 They often fit into an actual scenario to make recall easier.